etheriumresearchsydney/discourse-xorigin/README.md

 discourse-xorigin
 =================

-Sets the X-ORIGIN headers for a discourse install to ALLOWALL.
-Allows for embedding of content in external websites.
+Sets the X-ORIGIN headers for a discourse install to notes.ethereum.org.
+Allows for embedding ethresear.ch content into notes.ethereum.org

-Remember to set *change site cookies* to *Disabled*
+If you want to mantain logged-in state, remember to change *change site cookies* to *Disabled*